turingschool/front-end-curriculum/projects/game-time.md

 ### Code Sanitation

-The output from JSHint shows…
+The output from ESLint shows…

 * 4 - Zero complaints
 * 3 - Five or fewer complaints